 The poor ranking is in part due to its lack of mountains and major cities, but largely because few people outside New Brunswick know anything about New Brunswick.

 Like how there are two national parks in New Brunswick.
 Or that it is the only bilingual province in Canada.
 Personally, I had only known New Brunswick for the Hopewell Rocks, iconic flower pot rocks standing in isolation, victims to the raging force of the highest tides in the world.

-Arriving in Saint John
+Day 0 Evening: Arriving in Saint John

 It boasts a UNESCO Geopark (the first in North America), a nature preserve, and a nautical-themed city center.
 Yes, Saint John is a common starting point for travellers visiting the Bay of Fundy.
 I was no different.

-Sea Caves at St. Martins
+Day 1 Morning: Sea Caves at St. Martins